-We grow and sell farm fresh food and offer field to table events, cooking classes, and professional and family retreats for our island community and visitors near and far who want to understand, experience and celebrate our region and the food we produce.
+We grow and sell farm fresh food, offer farm to table events, and professional and family retreats for our island community and visitors near and far who want to understand, experience and celebrate our region and the food we produce.

 Proprietor & Executive Chef

 While growing up on the island I always valued the closeness of the community to local farms.

 I’m an Islander for life.
 My family moved from Seattle to Bainbridge when I was 5.

 As a native Bainbridge Islander I have had the good fortune of enjoying the Island’s bounty as far back as I can remember.

 I’m a lifelong Kitsap resident and have lived in Poulsbo since 2011.

 Farm House Lead Farmer